realgo/bashlock/README.md

 Features
 --------

-   * Uses trap to remove lockfile on exit of script.
+   * Uses trap to remove a lockfile on exit of script.
+This is one big advantage over using "lockfile(1)" within the script.

    * Writes PID to lockfile and detects if locked process has exited.